Debts are a fact of life. Financially healthy people like employees, business owners, and even multimillionaires have them.

 When is Debt Consolidation a Good Idea?

-You can view debt consolidation through two lenses, both of which are obvious advantages.
-First, you can treat it as a practical way to stop paying high interest on your existing debts.
+You can view debt consolidation in two ways, both of which are obvious advantages.
+First, you can treat it as a practical method to stop paying high interest on your existing debts.
 Second, you can use it to organize manageable debts.

-👍 You Need to Deal with High Interest Rates
+👍 When You’re Dealing with High Interest Rates

 It’s also a wise strategy if you want to organize a manageable size of debt.
 Multiple debts usually have different due dates, making monthly payments a hassle.
 But when you consolidate all your debts into one payment, you’ll have only one due date to remember.
 It’ll be easier for you to set aside repayment money and automate your monthly payments.

-👍 You Want to Clear Your Debts Fast
+👍 When You Want to Clear Your Debts Fast

 The great thing about a debt consolidation loan is that you follow a payment plan, helping you pay your debt a little faster.
 For example, if you want to settle your debts within a year, apply for a debt consolidation loan with a repayment period of not more than 12 months.